-Even though, you will most likely see some old anchors long the way, confirming that you are on the route.
+Despite this you will most likely see some old anchors long the way, confirming that you are on the route.

 Don't trust the anchors though, some of them are old!
-From Vesttoppen, make the descend comfortably by following the red t-marked trail back to Snøheim.
+From Vesttoppen, make the descent comfortably by following the red t-marked trail back to Snøheim.
 Dovrefjell is the northernmost of all the mountain ranges in Norway with peaks above 2000 m.a.s.l.

 Take this into consideration when planning this traverse.